balex89/sudoku-solver-frontend/README.md

 ```

 #### Subdomain redirecting
+_Note: for complex URL forwarding consider using specialized solutions like [Nginx](https://nginx.org/) or [Apache HTTP Server](https://httpd.apache.org/)._

-In case you run app on a domain (e.g. `example.com`) and want to redirect there any inappropriate request url like this:
+In case you run app on a domain (e.g. `example.com`) and want to redirect there any request with inappropriate url like this:
 ```
 http://www.example.com/
 http://any_subdomain.example.com/any/path